IrunguMunene/InspiraFarms/README.md

 ANSWER TO EXERCISE C:

-Have the API generate billing emails/smses that would be sent to each client on a daily, weekly or monthly basis, depending on the clients preference, this way the user would receive their bills at their own convenience without the need to interact with any app.
+Have the API generate billing emails/smses that would be sent to each client on a daily, weekly or monthly basis, depending on the clients preference, this way the user would receive their bills at their own convenience without the need to interact with a web portal.